-Uur Reporting to you Required communications What is reported? 💼 🖓 When and where Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Audit Planning Report and Audit Results Report External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Audit Results Report Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off Enquiry of the Audit and Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit and Governance Committee may be aware of Audit Results Report Internal controls Significant deficiencies in internal controls identified during the audit Annual Audit Letter/Audit Results Report Group audits An overview of the type of work to be performed on the financial information of the components An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud Audit planning report Audit results report
+Our Reporting to you Required communications What is reported?
+When and where Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, objectivity and independence Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Audit Plan - January 2019 Audit Results Report - July 2019 External confirmations Management's refusal for us to request confirmations Inability to obtain relevant and reliable audit evidence from other procedures Audit Results Report - July 2019 Consideration of laws and regulations Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off Enquiry of the Audit and Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit and Governance Committee may be aware of Audit Results Report - July 2019 Internal controls ► Significant deficiencies in internal controls identified during the audit Audit Results Report - July 2019

-Required communications with the Audit and Governance Committee (continued)
+Required communications with the Audit Committee (continued)

-Required communications What is reported?
-When and where Representations Written representations we are requesting from management and/or those charged with governance Audit Results Report Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit Results Report Fee Reporting Breakdown of fee information when the audit plan is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit planning report Audit Results Report Certification work Summary of certification work undertaken Certification report
+Our Reporting to you Required communications What is reported?
+When and where Group audits An overview of the type of work to be performed on the financial information of the components An overview of the nature of the group audit team's planned involvement in the work to be performed by the component auditors on the financial information of significant components Instances where the group audit team's evaluation of the work of a component auditor gave rise to a concern about the quality of that auditor's work Any limitations on the group audit, for example, where the group engagement team's access to information may have been restricted Fraud or suspected fraud involving group management, component management, employees who have significant roles in group-wide controls or others where the fraud resulted in a material misstatement of the group financial statements Audit Results Report - July 2019 Representations Written representations we are requesting from management and/or those charged with governance Audit Results Report - July 2019 Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit Results Report - July 2019 Auditors report ► Any circumstances identified that affect the form and content of our auditor's report Audit Results Report - July 2019 Fee Reporting Breakdown of fee information when the audit plan is agreed Breakdown of fee information at the completion of the audit Any non-audit work Audit Plan - January 2019 Audit Results Report - July 2019 Certification work Summary of certification work undertaken Annual Certification Report - January 2019